dhwaneetbhatt/dhwaneetbhatt/README.md

 ### Hi there 👋

-💼 I’m currently working as a Staff Engineer at Postman.
+💼 I’m currently working as a Staff Software Engineer at Alation.

 I am a Backend Engineer and I have professionally worked with Java, NodeJS and Go.

 ## Major Projects

 - [postman-code-generators](https://github.com/postmanlabs/postman-code-generators) - Generates code snippets for Postman requests.
-I am a maintainer of this project.
+I was a maintainer of this project.
 - [configurator](https://github.com/banknovo/configurator) - A CLI utility that makes it easy to source environment variables from AWS Parameters Store.
 - [pool](https://github.com/banknovo/pool) - A connection pool for raw TCP connections.